 Though it is one of the more expensive models (averaging $90), this small grinder has 16 grind settings categorized into extra fine, fine, regular, and coarse.
 It also has a 60-second timer with an auto-stop facility and hand-assembled, solid conical steel burrs which can be removed for easy cleaning.
 The tight-fitting lid keeps everything in place.

-Because it has the "slowest grinding speed in its class", this grinder creates less friction and heat build up therefore preserving maximum aroma and flavor (heat causes flavor breakdown in spices and makes them release their aroma).
-You can grind up to 4 ounces of spices at a time in this... model.
+Because it has the slowest grinding with the highest precision, this grinder creates less friction and heat build-up, therefore preserving maximum aroma and flavor, since heat causes flavor breakdown in spices and makes them release their scent.
+You can grind up to 4 ounces of spices at a time in this model.

-This model does not have adjustable grind settings or a timer, but is the perfect (and therefore popular) example of a grinder that does the job for not too much money - from $15.
+This model does not have adjustable grind settings or a timer but is the perfect (and therefore popular) example of a grinder that does the job for not too much money (starting around $15).
 It comes with a limited 1-year warranty.

-03 of 03This grinder has a stainless steel housing and removable (for easy cleaning) stainless steel bowl and blades.
-Its 175-watt motor can grind up to 3.17 ounces of spices at a time.
-The safety interlock on/off switch won't work unless the lid is on correctly.
-Measurement markings mean you can grind precise amounts of spices when you need them!
+This mid-priced grinder has a stainless steel housing and removable stainless steel bowl and blades that are dishwasher-safe for easy cleaning.
+Its 175-watt motor can grind up to 3.2 ounces of spices at a time, and the interior measurement markings mean you can grind precise amounts of spices when you need them.
+The safety interlock on/off switch won't work unless the lid is on correctly, and the stainless steel exterior makes this unit attractive enough to keep on the kitchen counter.

 With five adjustable levels of grinding—from fine to coarse—you are able to control the process to your liking.
 The double blades result in even blending, and the clear lid allows you to see the progress.
 The one-push start makes this grinder hands-free, so you don't need to hold down the button to make the motor run, and the removable bowl avoids mess and makes for easy cleaning.
 This is a mid-priced grinder coming in around $35.Continue to 5 of 5 below.